-1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc;
+- 1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc; - 2.
+To participate in patient and public involvement activities (which may occur out of usual working hours).

 Professional Development and Training

 - 1. To keep up to date with the latest research/thinking in your academic field and with changes to pedagogic practice within LSHTM and more generally; - 2.
 Where the length and nature of the position permits, to apply for and, if accepted, undertake a doctoral degree (if not already acquired); - 3.
 To undertake and successfully complete the mandatory training required by LSHTM as appropriate to the role.